ministryofjustice/prison-visits/app/views/content/_confirmation_page.md

 * two forms of ID, one with your address
 * a small amount of money for tea and coffee during the visit – you won’t be able to give the prisoner any money
 * for more information about what to bring, for example clothes, please see the <%= prison_link(visit) %> page
+* if you’re bringing someone else’s child: a letter from that child’s parents giving you permission

 ## <a name="#info-what-to-expect"></a> What to expect when visiting prison